-We believe those companies that want to make the world a better place will deliver the best financial returns for investors over the coming decades.
+make the world a better place will deliver the coming decades.
 Those that don't understand their impact on the world can expose their shareholders to material risks.

-To protect and create value for our investors, we consider environmental, social and governance factors when making investment decisions.
-We are a specialist asset manager, focused in specific sectors where we have significant and often market-leading investment credentials.
+To protect and create value for our investors, we consider environmental, social and focused in specific sectors where we have significant and often market-leading investment credentials.
 Since setting up

-Octopus in 2000, we've invested more than £9.7 billion into building a sustainable planet, empowering people and revitalising healthcare.
+Octopus in 2000, we've invested more than £6.8 billion into building a sustainable planet, empowering people and revitalising healthcare.
 We believe that business can be, and should be, used as a force for good.
-Fundamentally, we want the world to be a better place because of where and how we invest our clients' money.